Lake Charles Plant Explosion Lawyers

 Lake Charles Burn Injury Lawyers

 With ample fuel and volatile chemicals nearby, there are few things more terrifying than an explosion at a chemical plant, refinery, or factory.
-With so much fuel at hand, plant explosions often turn into plant fires—burning for hours or even days without stopping.
+With so much fuel at hand, plant explosions often turn into fires—burning for hours or even days.
 As a result, it's not the force of an explosion that does the most damage: it's the burning.

 Our Lake Charles burn injury attorneys know what happens to people after an explosion.
 We know that hospitalization for a burn makes it the most expensive injury anyone can get, with bills reaching as high as $200,000.
 We know that petrochemical companies refuse to offer any help, even if the accident was their fault.
 Our burn lawyers even know what your insurance will likely do to take advantage of you while you're stressed and desperate for help.
 Our firm gives our clients a way to pay for treatment (present and future), put food on the table, and get their lives back to normal.
 Just as importantly, we give our clients a way to force their companies to reckon with what happened to them—to make them face the damage they caused.